 The Honors Program in the Office of the Solicitor at the U.S. Department of Labor provides challenging professional opportunities for outstanding law school graduates.
-Honors Program attorneys work in the Solicitor's Office either at the department's headquarters in Washington, D.C., or in one of nine regional offices, gaining exposure to a broad range of substantive legal work in one of the government's preeminent legal offices.
+Honors Program attorneys work in the Solicitor's Office either at the department's headquarters in Washington, D.C., or in one of seven regional offices, gaining exposure to a broad range of substantive legal work in one of the government's preeminent legal offices.

 Secretary Perez talks about the Honors Program